samislam/mmhf/README.md

 ## `archiveOne(Model: MongooseModel, filterObj: object | function, options: object | function)`

 > - 🧪 This middleware is here for experimental purposes only, and it might get removed at any time.
-> - ⚠️ Don't use this middleware, as it's not guarnteed, you've been warned.
+> - ⚠️ Don't use this middleware, as it's not guaranteed, you've been warned.

 Soft delete a document by setting a \_archived property on the document with the current timestamp indicating the time of archiving, when this property is set, you should filter any find query using mongoose to search only for the documents that don't have the \_archive property.